naturalis/FloraDataMining/README.md

 What is the project about?

-Plants species can be found with the help of traits, by a book called Flora.
-These Flora's are digitalized with XML to make this process easier.
-To find correlations between the different feature types in in Flora of the Guianas, a matrix must be developed with species on one axis and the relevant features on the other axis.
+Plants species can be determined with the help of  a books mentioned Flora's.
+These Flora's are digitalized in an XML format mentioned FlorML to make them more accessible.
+When digitalized, the Flora data can be mined when it is put in table form.
+Because of this, a matrix is developed with species on one axis and relevant plant features (characters) on the other axis.
+To do this, first the characters present in the FlorML file were listed and the text belonging to some relevant elements in the FlorML file was ordered more.
+All these steps are performed with the programming language Python.

-How does it work technically?
+Parsing the relevant characters

-All terms will be parsed with the help of Python and ordered in a text file.
-The ontology of the Piperaceae is digitalized in A24_Piperaceae3.xml.
-The python script MakeCharacterList.py made a list of all characters in this file.
-The relevant characters were selected.
-These selections are shown in selection_of_characters_Pip.csv.
-The python script OrderCharacters.py constructs a matrix with the species and the characters.
-This matrix is displayed in a tab-delimited file: Piperaceae.tsv.
+The python script MakeCharacterList.py makes a list of all characters in a FlorML file.
+The input is the FlorML file, and the output is the character list.
+Because some names are used for different character types, all characters are displayed together with their superiors on the axis of the matrix,  like for example “/grandparent/parent/child”.
+This list is used to build the matrix, and relevant characters can be selected from this list.

-The input files are a FlorML file, and a csv file containing the characters in the FlorML file where the relevant characters are selected with "Y".
+Ordering the text in the FlorML file

-What are the dependencies?
+The text belonging to some elements in the FlorML files first must be ordered, before the matrix could be constructed.
+There were some places where the text belonging to the relevant elements did not occur on the correct place.
+The script OrderXml.py reads a FlorML file, and gives as output,  FlorML file containing the same information with the text put at the correct places.

-How can it be run?
+Constructing the final matrix

-A python script is written.
-The python script runs with the XML file as input.
+The python script OrderCharacters.py constructs a matrix of the species and the characters.
+The input files are a FlorML file, and a csv file including the relevant the characters, their number, “Y” or “N” to select which characters are relevant, and some notes on each line like: “1,/dispersal,N,1x mentioned”.
+This will probably be changed to make the script read a list containing the relevant characters instead of this specific format, but until now this gave some unwanted newline characters in the matrix.
+The output is a tab-delimited file containing the final matrix.